serverless/blog/posts/2018-01-11-serverless-application-for-long-running-process-fargate-lambda.md

     }
     ```
 3. Under that bucket, we need a folder where the thumbnails extracted from the video file will be uploaded.
 We will need to manually create a folder with the name we have in the setting `"thumbnails_folder": "<your-thumbnail-folder-name>"`.
-4. Test the above changes by uploadinhg a file to this bucket and then accessing it by its public url from a browser.
+4. Test the above changes by uploading a file to this bucket and then accessing it by its public url from a browser.
 If you can view the file, you are all set.

 ## IAM Roles & Policies